tristanpendergrass/idle-game/README.md

 ## Version 0.1.2
 - [x] Fix bug with notification container preventing clicking anything underneath
-- [ ] Dev Panel
+- [x] Dev Panel
-	- [ ] Add time
+	- [x] Add time
-	- [ ] Toggle off Time Passes showing
+	- [x] Toggle off Time Passes showing

-## Version 0.2
-### Tech stuff
 - [ ] Set up elm-review
   - [ ] Add custom rule to replace String.fromInt with Utils.intToString
-- [ ] Load pictures in sprite sheet at init and dont show app until loaded
+  - [ ] Add line item to Deploy checklist
 - [ ] Refactor Chore event so we don't duplicate logic like `toFloat currentMasteryLevel * choreStats.outcome.duration` between Chores.elm and Game.elm
   - [ ] Same with Modded duration in Chores.elm

+## Version 0.2
+### Tech stuff
+- [ ] Load pictures in sprite sheet at init and dont show app until loaded
 - [ ] Refactor getAllMods and getAllIntervalMods so they're not two separate functions.
 Also it should not be possible that the mods for e.g. chore thresholds are commented out but still appear in UI, UI and effect should be drawn from same place
 - [ ] Remove tags from Event, should only come from effects
 - [ ] Refactor success probability so mods can make it go over 100% but only displays capped at 100%